-Our programs may be used within therapy, to increase efficiency in service delivery using the Internet and CD based materials, and to improve access to the Internet for people with special needs.
+Our programs may be used within therapy, to increase efficiency in service delivery using the Internet and USB based materials, and to improve access to the Internet for people with special needs.

 We are also available as consultants to clinicians and research projects in the fields of literacy and accessibility issues associated with the Internet.